tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 in Split Mode).
 In the latter case, it does not make any changes to the TLS messages, but just blindly forwards them.

-If the server sends a NewSessionTicket message, the corresponding ECH PSK MUST be ignored by all other servers in the deployment when not negotiating ECH, including servers which do not implement this specification.
+If the server sends a NewSessionTicket message, the corresponding PSK MUST be ignored by all other servers in the deployment when not negotiating ECH, including servers which do not implement this specification.